haskell-hvr/OTP/README.md

 server.
 I.e. if you specify `(1, 1)` and ideal counter will be `10`
 then function will check passwords for `[9, 10, 11]` list of counters.

-There is also some protection, so if you specify `(minBound, maxBound)` then function will check just 1000 counters around ideal.

 Here is the same for TOTP: